This Quiz Is Designed For:

 Assuming Social Security Auto-Enrolls You

-Only if you’re already collecting Social Security.
-If you’ve delayed Social Security benefits — even by one month — Medicare will NOT automatically enroll you.
+Medicare only auto-enrolls you if you’re already receiving Social Security or Railroad Retirement benefits.
+If you’ve delayed claiming Social Security — even by a month — you need to sign up for Medicare separately.

-Enrolling in Month 4–7 and Getting a Coverage Gap
+Enrolling After Month 3 and Getting a Coverage Gap

-Enrolling in your birthday month or after means coverage doesn’t start until the following month — or later.
-Many people end up uninsured for 1–4 months without realizing it.
+Enrolling in your birthday month or later means coverage starts the following month — or up to 3 months later.
+Many people end up uninsured for 1–3 months without realizing it.

 Skipping Part D Because You’re Healthy

-Even if you take no medications today, skipping Part D means a 1%-per-month permanent penalty when you eventually do need drug coverage.
+Even if you take no medications today, skipping Part D creates a 1%-per-month permanent penalty when you eventually need drug coverage.
 The penalty compounds for life.

 Choosing a Plan Without Checking Your Doctors

 Medicare Advantage plans have restricted networks.
-Many people find out their cardiologist, oncologist, or primary care doctor isn’t covered — after enrollment when it’s too late to switch.
+Many people discover their cardiologist or primary care doctor isn’t covered — after enrollment, when it’s too late to switch without waiting for Open Enrollment.

 Only Hearing One Side of the Story